 If you are really into guidelines, check out the more high level Google webmasters quality guidelines for general good practices.

-Lastly, the occurrences of rich results vary greatly by device type: mobile, tablet, and desktop.
+The occurrences of rich results vary greatly by device type: mobile, tablet, and desktop.
 For example, a single site carousel is usually seen only on mobile and rarely on desktop.
 So before banging your head against the wall about what you did wrong, check mobile (and a tablet).
 You may see that your rich snippet is showing up beautifully in other device types.
 In this case, Google is probably not likely to show your rich snippet on other device types if they aren’t already doing so.
 The reason is we now know they are viewing the schema as corrected marked up so there must be another reason they feel it isn’t necessary to show the result elsewhere.

-Summary of Why your structured data isn’t showing up in search
+Summary of why your structured data isn’t showing up in search

 - Google is not aware that your site has schema markup because they haven’t crawled it recently